LOGO-InternGroup-01-1

 • Copy

-If you’re still studying, or are looking for your first job or internship, you might be asking, “why are digital skills important in my field?”
-Regardless of your chosen industry or role, technology will evolve steadily, and be an important aspect of your day-to-day.
-You might think you’ve chosen a field that doesn’t rely heavily on technology.
-However, that’s probably not the case.
-Even people whose jobs don’t require them to spend the day on the computer still rely on technology.
-From communicating with coworkers, to presenting information to customers and sharing data on scientific discoveries, technology is embedded in nearly every element of today’s economy.
+If you’re still studying or looking for your first job or internship, you might be asking, “Why are digital skills important in my field?”
+Regardless of your chosen industry or role, technology will evolve steadily and be a vital aspect of your day-to-day.
+You might think you’ve chosen a field that doesn’t rely heavily on technology, however, that’s probably not the case.
+Even people whose jobs don’t require them to spend every day on the computer still rely on technology.
+From communicating with coworkers to presenting information to customers and sharing data on scientific discoveries, technology is embedded in nearly every element of today’s economy.

 How can I develop digital skills?

 • Add a digital angle to every project and challenge you approach.
-To continue developing digital skills, get into the habit of thinking, “how could I solve this problem /achieve this goal using technology?”
-Focus on making your own processes more efficient.
+To continue developing digital skills, get into the habit of thinking, “How could I solve this problem/achieve this goal using technology?”
+Focus on making your processes more efficient.
 Whether it’s how you prepare for an important meeting, or how you contact clients.
 Consciously implement technology into your life outside of work as well, and become familiar with a wide range of digital tools.

 • Learn a new technology or design skill.
 It probably goes without saying, but one of the most important things you can do as a student or young professional is to learn how to use new technologies.
 Take a coding class, develop a basic understanding of user experience, or get a certificate in graphic design software.
 Find out which platforms and programs are most widely used by experts and leaders in your field.
 Familiarize yourself with all of them, and find a few to master.